 UNTHSC can offer online courses to the majority of U.S. States as listed on the State Authorization Reciprocity Agreement (SARA) and Institutions Page.

 This 42 semester credit hour program is an interdisciplinary degree that provides education and training for professionals in any field who want to strengthen their general knowledge and skills in public health.
 Ultimately, graduates of this program will contribute to the expansion and enhancement of a competent public health workforce that is advancing the well-being of Texas’ citizens and beyond.
 Students in the Professional Option will specifically strengthen their knowledge and skills in public health through the following areas:

 Health Policy and Management

-The MPH student will distinguish between population and individual ethical considerations in relation o the benefits, costs, and burdens of public health programs.
+Distinguish between population and individual ethical considerations in relation to the benefits, costs, and burdens of public health programs.

 In addition to the MPH admissions requirements applicants to the MPH Professional Option must meet one of the following eligibility requirements:

 Applicants with an advanced degree (e.g., PhD, DO, MD, JD, MSN, MBA, PA; or

 Applicants currently enrolled in a master’s or doctoral program other than an MPH; or